 Now in its seventh year, the event, co-ordinated by the University of Pretoria’s Faculty of Engineering, Built Environment and Information Technology, has grown in leaps and bounds, with more students getting involved and showcasing their innovation, computing, programming and engineering skills, the university says.

-Professor Tania Hanekom, function head for undergraduate studies at the University of Pretoria, says providing world-class education to students is what the university strives for across all departments and the Robot Race Day is just one of the ways education is enhanced.
+Professor Tania Hanekom, function head for undergraduate studies at UP, says providing world-class education to students is what the university strives for across all departments and the Robot Race Day is just one of the ways education is enhanced.

 “Our annual Robot Car Race provides a platform to stimulate curiosity and creativity, which is crucial for the innovation and entrepreneurship that a career in engineering demands,” says Hanekom.